Podcasts & RSS Feeds

 Most Active Stories

-Philip Reeves is an award-winning veteran foreign correspondent who covers Europe out of NPR's bureau in London.
+Philip Reeves is an award-winning veteran international correspondent based in Islamabad, Pakistan.
+Previous to his current role, he covered Europe out of NPR's bureau in London.

 Reeves has spent two decades working as a journalist overseas, reporting from a wide range of places including the former Soviet Union, the Middle East and Asia.